TusharRakheja/AutomataLanguage/README.md

 We used a *conditional operator* **`?:`** in the `fact` map, which is the only ternary operator in Autolang.
 Abstract maps can be composed with the **`o`** operator and the **`o=`** updater too, but since the subset operation cannot be performed on their domains and codomains, any composition between two abstract maps is possible.
 However, a composition between an abstract and a normal map is not possible (for now).

-It's a good time to remember that a abstract maps are also objects, just like regular maps, and hence can be part of sets and tuples.
+It's a good time to remember that abstract maps are also objects, just like regular maps, and hence can be part of sets and tuples.

 **Operations and Updates**